t-guan/t-guan.github.io/Projects/Smart_Beehive.md

 <center>{% include youtubePlayer.html id=page.youtubeId %}</center>

-The motivation behind this ongoing project is to create a beehive which can help beekeepers and their colonies thrive.
+The motivation behind this project is to create a beehive which can help beekeepers and their colonies thrive.
 Due to the lack of technology which has penetrated this space, this first part of the project aims to create some modules which can help beekeepers by keeping track of various metrics of their hive.
 A motorized flag was also made as an easy assessment based on whether or not the hive was in a harvet-ready state.
 Moreover, the software aims to assist beekeepers by providing recommended actions based on the current status of the hive, which can especially be helpful for novice beekeepers.